kakadiya-harsh/Statistics-with-R/README.md

 Instructors -

-  1. Mine Çetinkaya-Rundel
+  1. Mine Çetinkaya-Rundel,
-  Associate Professor of the Practice
+  Associate Professor of the Practice,
   Department of Statistical Science

-  2. David Banks
+  2. David Banks,
-  Professor of the Practice
+  Professor of the Practice,
   Statistical Science

-  3. Colin Rundel
+  3. Colin Rundel,
-  Assistant Professor of the Practice
+  Assistant Professor of the Practice,
   Statistical Science

-  4. Merlise A Clyde
+  4. Merlise A Clyde,
-  Professor
+  Professor,
   Department of Statistical Science